 When setting up your profile, make sure you add your photo as you would with any social media platform, which can be reflective of your personality or business.

-The What’s Up section allows you to include a greeting message however it is limited 30 characters.
+The What’s Up section allows you to include a greeting message of up to 30 characters.
+If you are travelling to China soon or have a targeted offer, you can put this here.

 You can also connect your LinkedIn account and select from a range of QR codes.